A Theory of Auditability for Allocation Mechanisms: A General Framework for Auditability: Other Applications

 where $\bar{b} = \max_{j \in \mathcal{I} \setminus \{i\}} b_j$ is the second highest bid.
 We show that the SPA is maximally not auditability for any problem.

 \begin{proposition} For any problem $b \in \Theta$, $\scalebox{1.1}{$\#$} SPA^{b} = N$. \end{proposition}

+Here is a quick proof of the result.
 Consider a deviation where an individual $i$ with the highest bid receives the object and pays a bid $\tilde{b}$ that is strictly larger than the second highest bid $\bar{b}$, but smaller than $b_i$.
-Then, no proper subset of individuals can detect the deviation, as they cannot know whether someone outside of the subset has bid $\tilde{b}$ or not.
-The formal proof is immediate and therefore omitted.
+Then no proper subset of individuals can detect the deviation, as they cannot know whether someone outside of the subset has bid $\tilde{b}$ or not.